ArturoDent/command-alias/README.md

 ------------

-You can create multiple aliases for any command either manually (as shown below in the **Settings** section using an array) or through the `createAliases` command process.
+You can create multiple aliases for any command either manually (as shown below in the **Settings** section below) or through the `createAliases` command process.
 For each command you choose in the QuickPick an `input box` will open asking for your alias(es) for that command.

-If you want to enter multiple aliases for that command just emter a comma-separated list of those aliases, like:
+If you want to enter multiple aliases for that command just enter a comma-separated list of those aliases, like:

 `myAlias1, myAlias2, someOtherAlias`

-Leading and trailing whitespace will be removed from each alias entered, so ` Alias1    ,    Alias2  ` is the same as `Alias1,Alias2`.
+Leading and trailing whitespace will be removed from each alias entered.

 If you try to create an alias that is just an empty string, it will converted to a `<defaultAlias>` and will appear as that in your settings.
 Also, empty strings will be removed from the input box if you try to enter something like `Alias1,,,Alias2`.
 That will be converted to `A1ias1,Alias2`.

 It is necessary to create these default alias entries because vscode **requires** all commands to have these labels/titles - there would be nothing to display in the Command Palette otherwise.

 If you **manually** create an entry without an alias you will see this error message from vscode on trying to reload:

 &emsp;&emsp; <img src="https://github.com/ArturoDent/command-alias/blob/master/images/ErrorMessageNoTitle.jpg?raw=true" width="800" height="175" alt="no title error message"/>